LordEvron/lordevron.github.io/_posts/2025-02-28-raw-socket-packet-capture.md

 By understanding these two approaches, you can gain a deeper view of network communication and develop powerful knowledge for network analysis.
+Remember that these scripts are for foundational understanding of packet capture and parsing.
+Tools like Wireshark offer a more robust and user-friendly experience for in-depth network analysis.
 As always, I hope this article was useful!